 1) A Good Teacher Will Cut Your Learning Curve

 There are so many different things that might be a bit confusing to learn at first, and having a good teacher from a respectable institution – or even just someone with a great reputation – will help you save a lot of time and cut your learning curve dramatically.
 This is something that Redditers agree with me on as well:

 With that said, once you’ve learned the most basic things about the instrument including how to play it, it’s best to move on to the next phase.

-Truthfully, the average guitar teacher is simply not that great, and when you’re first learning, you likely won’t know the difference between a phenomenal teacher and a bad teacher.
+Truthfully, the average guitar teacher is simply not that great, and when you’re first learning, you likely won’t know the difference between a phenomenal teacher (the Guitar Tricks instructors are great, for example), and a bad teacher.

 However, even an average teacher will have the ability to explain things to you that will save you time, energy, and money in the beginning stages of your journey.

 When I first started playing the guitar, I had two teachers for a span of 8 years, and toward the end of it, I started to realize that my teacher was really just taking advantage of the weekly paycheck and really wasn’t caring whether I was making progress or not.